ruanchaves/old_website/_posts/2019-04-18-welcome-to-jekyll.md

 *pa* is a reference to Giambattista Vico.
 In his *La Scienza Nuova*, he states that "It seems likely that, when the first lightning bolts had awakened the wonder of humankind, Jupiter’s exclamations called forth the first human exclamation, **the syllable pa.**".
 So here we have a reference to Jupiter and Horus, both which rule over the sunrise, put together side by side.

 That being said, is there any correlation between the thunders at the Wake and the calendar defined by the word had?

+Another pattern in the Wake, initially deciphered by [Marshall McLuhan](https://en.wikipedia.org/wiki/Marshall_McLuhan), is the thunder:

+> Joyce's Wake is claimed to be a gigantic cryptogram which reveals a cyclic pattern for the whole history of man through its Ten Thunders.
+Each "thunder" below is a 100-character portmanteau of other words to create a statement he likens to an effect that each technology has on the society into which it is introduced.
+In order to glean the most understanding out of each, the reader must break the portmanteau into separate words (and many of these are themselves portmanteaus of words taken from multiple languages other than English) and speak them aloud for the spoken effect of each word.
+There is much dispute over what each portmanteau truly denotes.
+> - [War and Peace in the Global Village](https://en.wikipedia.org/wiki/War_and_Peace_in_the_Global_Village), a book by Marshall McLuhan and Quentin Fiore

 When we plot this calendar against the thunderwords, some relationships become immediately apparent.